Tla'amin Nation

 The territory of the Tla'amin people extends from the vicinity of Stillwater and the northern part of Texada Island, northward along the Malaspina and Gifford Peninsulas to the southern area of Homfray Channel and part of Cortes Island, including also the smaller off-shore islands such as Hernando, Savary and Harwood as well as Powell, Goat and Haslam Lakes.

 Their ancestral tongue is ʔayʔaǰuθəm (Ay-A-Ju-Thum) which is shared with the Klahoose, Homalco & K'omoks peoples.
 Historically, the Tla'amin, Klahoose and Homalco were all one people with no borders or separation.
 The three communities shared the village of q̓aq̓ɛyq̓ay (Grace Harbour) during the winter months and practiced the winter ceremonies that were held by the Coast Salish People.
-The use of Skway Skway masks, ceremonial songs and dances and potlatching and feasting were common here.
+The use of Sxwayxwey masks, ceremonial songs and dances and potlatching and feasting were common here.
 Today, Tla'amin's main village lies at t̓išosəm which translates to 'milky waters from herring spawn'.
 The Nation has over 1100 registered members and about half reside on Tla'amin lands.

 The community has been growing over the years and include the brand new Tla'amin Governance House, A Health Centre, Ahms Tah Ow school, Chi-Chuy (Daycare/Pre-School), Two Soccer Fields, Tla'amin Salish Centre (gymnasium used as the community hall), Development Corporation offices and more.

-The Tla'amin executive board has in early 2022 posted a desire to co-operate with Telus on a project for a Telus-owned 5G tower (page 18) on their privately-owned land on Rexford Road, Cortes Island, and have asked for public input regarding the proposed project.
-Strathcona Regional District representatives raised some concerns with the plan, particularly around the frequencies that would be used on the tower, potential locations and whether or not the project interfered with the SRD’s own Connected Coast project.
-Cortes Island director Noba Anderson voiced her concern that by leasing land from the Tla’amin Nation, the SRD would not be included in any consultation because they have no jurisdiction.